 With all that done I suppose we should see how the final results came out.

 The short answer is YES!
-I didn’t time myself using BoardBooster and then also time myself manually pinning so I can’t give any figures (I should have timed it!).
+I didn’t time myself using BoardBooster and then manually pinning myself so I can’t give any figures (I should have timed it!).
 But I’m absolutely clear that it saved me time compared to manually pinning.
 Logging in and preparing pins to be posted over the next few days is great.
 It makes posting easier and certainly more efficient.